eblerjana/pangenie/README.md

 ## Usage

 There are two ways of running PanGenie.
-The first way is to run in two steps using commands `` PanGenie-index `` and `` PanGenie-genotype ``:
+The first way is to run it in two steps using commands `` PanGenie-index `` and `` PanGenie-genotype ``:

 ``` bat
 PanGenie-index -v <variants.vcf> -r <reference.fa> -t <number of threads> -o <outfile-prefix>`